jaeyk/comp_thinking_social_science/docs/index.md

 #### Lecture

 Classes will follow a “workshop” style, combining lecture and lab formats.
 The class is interactive, with students programming every session.
-During the “skills” parts of the class, we will be learning how to program in Unix, HTML, and R by following course notes and tutorials.
+During the “skills” parts of the class, we will be learning how to program in R, UNIX (bash), and Python by following course notes and tutorials.
 During the “applications” sections, we will follow a similar structure, with occasional guest speakers.

 #### Section